franciscorosecerna/MyRegex/README.md

 Implementation from scratch of a regular expression engine in C# without using `System.Text.RegularExpressions`.

-Main features:
+## Main features

-- Syntax Tree (AST)-based engine with composite nodes.
+- Full AST-based regex engine.

-- Manual backtracking to support quantifiers and alternations.
+- Manual backtracking for quantifiers and alternations.
+- Regex parser that converts a pattern string into an AST (RegexParser).

 ## **Architecture**